 Someone has lost mental capacity if it can be shown that:

-- as a result, they can’t make a specific decision at a particular time, even when they get the right support
+- they can’t make a specific decision at a particular time, even when they get the right support.

-Conditions that affect someone’s brain can be physical or medical, or the result of drugs or alcohol and can be permanent or temporary.
-They’re things that cause confusion, drowsiness or unconsciousness, like:
+Conditions that affect someone’s brain can be physical or medical.
+Sometimes these can be a result of drugs or alcohol.
+And they can be permanent or temporary.

 - a significant learning disability